Flutter Push Notifications

 or AppDelegate.swift

-file, place the following lines inside the didFinishLaunchingWithOptions
+lines inside the didFinishLaunchingWithOptions

 method:

-if (@available(iOS 10.0, *)) {[UNUserNotificationCenter currentNotificationCenter].delegate = (id<UNUserNotificationCenterDelegate>) self;}
+1if (@available(iOS 10.0, *)) {2 [UNUserNotificationCenter currentNotificationCenter].delegate = (id<UNUserNotificationCenterDelegate>) self;3}

-However, the TalkJS Flutter package depends on the flutter_apns
+The reason for the above entry is because the TalkJS Flutter package depends on the flutter_apns

 To register push notification handlers, make a call to